-Insight: Choose any one one word from the following: Impermanence, Interconnectedness, Insignificance.
+Insight: Choose any one word from the following: Impermanence, Interconnectedness, Insignificance.
 Reflect on the meaning by observing the relationships in nature.

+For more ideas for healing forest walks please visit our resources page.
 If you have suggestions for adding to our list of forest games and meditations, please email us your ideas or leave a comment below.